Cambridge Parnells GAA: History

+The Ladies team were members of the Glo-Herts (Gloucestershire and Hertfordshire) county, which covered much of the South of England, but rarely competed due to the geographical distances.
+However, in 2024 they will compete in the Hertfordshire region, which will shorten travel distances and hopefully allow for more regular games.

 The team play in Coldham's Common in Cambridge.

-Cambridge Parnells is the only GAA club in a large area of East Anglia, attracting players from the surrounding region and nearby cities and towns such as Norwich, Ipswich and Peterborough.
+Cambridge Parnells is the only GAA club in a large area of East Anglia, attracting players from the surrounding region and nearby cities and towns such as Newmarket, Norwich, Ipswich and Peterborough.